KIRANKUMAR7296/.NET/C#.md

 -   we can use them by adding reference.

 13. Sealed Class ?
--   Restricts the class from Inheritance.
-(Sealed class can be used to Create another class)
+-   `Restricts` the class from Inheritance. ( Sealed class can be used to Create another class )

-14. Method Overloading and Method Overriding ?
--   Overloading  : Creating Multiple Methods with same name but with different (unique) Parameters.
-    Overriding   : Changing Attributes and Methods while Deriving New Class from Existing one.

 15. Array vs Array List ?

--   Array      : Fixed Size Data Structure. | Access by [index] Array List : Not Fixed Size. | Part of Collection Framework | Access by using Methods.
+- `Array` : Fixed Size Data Structure. | Access by [index]
+- `Array List` : Not Fixed Size. | Part of Collection Framework | Access by using Methods.

 16. System.String vs System.Text.StringBuilder
 -   System.String : Immutable (Cannot Change the value)